 2. Turabian Style Reference

 You are writing a paper about the American Civil War for your US History course.
-Create a bibliographical reference for this resource, Connecticut in the American Civil War: slavery, sacrifice, and survival by Matthew Warshauer.
+Create a bibliographical reference for this resource, Utah and the American Civil War: the Written Record edited by Kenneth L. Alford.
 Use Turabian: Bibliography Books to help you.

 3. APA Style Reference